kornilova203/telegram-bot-lucinda/README.md

 # Lucinda *(telegram bot)*
-This bot will help you to learn english words
+This bot will help you to learn english words.
+## Add Lucinda in telegram
+Bot is not finished yet.
 ## Commands
 * `/start` - description of bot
 * `/help` - what this bot can do